devivarshithapagadala-lab/cross-dataset-thesis/README.md

 These datasets are not included in the Github repository due to the size of the datasets, All of these datasets are available at the given urls

+Download these datasets and place them in /data folder

 **UNSW-NB15**: https://research.unsw.edu.au/projects/unsw-nb15-dataset
 This is an older dataset of all that is built from the statistics of connection level and not on flow based features and used only as a training dataset.